 When you are approached out of the blue and pitched a very interesting suitable position, you know the recruiter has done their research and made a very precise strike.
 The best recruiters out there don’t rely on their database, advertisements, or direct applicants, they get referrals and use other creative methods of finding the best talent.

 4) …let you make your own decisions:

 The top recruiters out there know that you can turn somebody who has declined a job offer into taking it, using a number of black magic recruitment tricks.
-The trouble is that before long, the candidate is very likely to be hit by buyer’s remorse and drop out.
-Good recruiters will say their piece, let you go away and get on with your decision making process.
+The trouble is that before long, the candidate is very likely to be hit by the buyer’s remorse and drop out.
+Good recruiters will say their piece, let you go away, and get on with your decision-making process.
 Career changes are major decisions and it is only fair to be given a few night’s sleep on it.

 6) …will have references ready for you to review:

 These references or testimonials will be both from successfully placed candidates with similar skills to you as well as hiring managers/clients in your industry they have actually done business with.
 Just like a good candidate has references, so does a good recruiter.

 7) …will be happy to keep you on the books:

 Far from every candidate will be at a stage where they are ready to make a move when being pitched a vacancy.
 The top recruiters know that some candidates have to warm to the idea of switching jobs and some will take a very long time.
 This is the reason they are happy to stay in touch over time, sooner or later you are likely to have an interest.
 The savvy recruiter also uses this relationship for giving and getting industry information and referrals.